 Note!

-- Metric trend lines can be enabled only for one-off project metrics at the moment.
+- Metric trend lines can currently be enabled only for one-off project metrics.

 - Trend indicators for the summary bar metrics aren’t available in all Scoro packages.
 For more information on the availability, see our Pricing & Packaging page.